Imagine not being able to hold a pen and that you’re wrist feels like it’s about to explode just from attempting to hold it properly.

 Ergonomics mainly include devices and techniques that aid in the prevention and cure of carpal tunnel syndrome.
 One of which would be switching from QWERTY keyboards to a Dvorak keyboard layout.

 There are also ergonomic qwerty keyboards that split in half to allow users better and comfortable access.
-Ergonomic mouses are also available in the market that give off a warm feel to it.
+Ergonomic mouse are also available in the market that give off a warm feel to it.
 Wrist rests with cushion parts and strategically placing chairs are also other ways to prevent carpal tunnel syndrome development.
-We have a great comparison table of the top gaming chairs in the market today that you can check out.

 One of the best ways of preventing carpal tunnel syndrome is through exercise.
 Simple stretches can do just the thing, but they have to be strategically placed in patients’ daily schedule.